 Are you are a seasoned traveler?

-Consider yourself lucky if you have never had the experience of being stuck at an airport.
+Then consider yourself lucky if you have never had the experience of being stuck at an airport.

 Chances are, you must have, at some point, due to factors that are out of your control.
 Nature is a big part with one of the prime examples being the volcanic eruption of the hard to pronounce volcano in Iceland.
 Then, airlines trying to cut costs and going bankrupt left-right-and-center is another reason you might find yourself enjoying the cold floor of an airport.
-Let’s also not forget political unrest in countries leading to closure of airports at the very last minute.
+Let’s also not forget political unrest in countries leading to the closure of airports at the very last minute.

 December/January 2010 was a time that pushed UK Airports to the limit with snowfall resulting in mass closures and cancelled/delayed flights.
-By the time we had crossed immigration, the snow was falling like crazy and announcements for flight delays had just started.
+By the time we had crossed immigration, the snow was falling like crazy, and announcements for flight delays had just started.
 Since we were out of the plane and in the airport, the airline had absolutely no responsibility left, so imagine our horror when we found out that the shuttle service had been suspended and taxis were refusing to venture out in the cold.
-Traveling as a family all we had was each other and our bags of luggage made taking a train, with multiple connections to Birmingham, impossible and unreliable.
+Traveling as a family all we had was each other, and our bags of luggage made taking a train, with multiple connections to Birmingham, impossible and unreliable.

 As we made frantic calls to friends in the vicinity, to the National Express, and to nearby Taxi stands, we knew in the back of our minds that we must get ready to spend the night at the airport.
 While things eventually got better and after spending close to 18 hours at the airport we finally did make it back to our place in Birmingham, thanks for some personal contacts, there were a few tips I accumulated if ever this were to happen in the future, to anyone;